 - Cultural Immersion –explore Krabi and surrounding white sand beaches while getting your certification!

-- Worldwide recognition – an accredited, 140-hour certification course, with thousands of graduates now teaching English around the world
+- Worldwide recognition – an internationally recognized course in more than 80 countries, with thousands of graduates now teaching English around the world

 - Job Placement – Upon successful completion of the Krabi TEFL Course, you’ll be placed directly into a school in Thailand and begin earning a salary!
 How cool is that?